tiggerntatie/PhysicsLabs/Bridge/functionalSpecs.md

 * Nodes (beam connection points) are displayed as circles
     * Nodes are black when stationary
     * Nodes are red when moving with a velocity greater than a certain constant
-    * Nodes not created to be within a beam can only exist in integer coordinates on a grid of set size
 * Beams are displayed as gray lines connecting nodes
     * Beam width ( sqrt(cross section area) ) is represented proportionally by line width
     * Above each beam is a number expressing the force exerted by the beam